iNeZiiaaH/iNeZiiaaH/README.md

 ### Hi there 👋

-je m'appelle Didillon Erwan
+# je m'appelle Didillon Erwan , j'ai 23 ans
-HTML/CSS/WordPress
+## Mes compétences
+HTML/CSS/WordPress/JavaScript

 <!--
 **iNeZiiaaH/iNeZiiaaH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.